rado194/Beat-the-clock-game/README.md

 * Future improvements
 If I could improve the game in the future, I would probably add more sounds to make it more interactive, I would have a box which displays the words that are suppose to come after the one you type so the user is able to have better experience and maybe even set up a level system where after each level the words get harder and the timer is reduced more.
+At the moment, there is no development for mobile platforms and this is one function that I would add in future developments.
 As well as create an API that draws the data out of another website instead of having a hardcoded array of randomly generated words.